iamvishalsehgal/process_mining/README.md

 To run the notebook, ensure you have the following dependencies installed.
 You can install them using `pip`:

-pip install pandas pm4py scikit-learn matplotlib numpy tqdm python-Levenshtein joblib
+pip install pandas pm4py scikit-learn matplotlib numpy tqdm Levenshtein joblib

 ## Usage
 Run the notebook inside an environment where all dependencies are installed.
 Then run all cells at once,